QUICK ANSWER

 Do not review explanations during the exam.
 That turns the test into tutoring.
 Save explanations for the review block after the timer stops.

-The exam gives you 210 minutes for 100 questions.
+The official exam gives you 210 minutes for 100 questions.
 That is 2.1 minutes per question on average.

-Do not spend exactly 2.1 minutes on every question.
-That is how hard questions steal time from easy points.
+Do not force every question into exactly 2.1 minutes.
+Hard questions will steal time from easy points.

-Use a two-pass plan.
+Use this two-pass plan:

 | Time window | Goal | What to do |